 - Individuals with fragmented, non-fluent speech are frequently able to record short sound clips and piece them together into much longer and more grammatical structures.
 Their productions on the system can also be much more fluent than their unaided speech, since they can remove all the hesitations, false starts, and errors created along the way.

-- People with word-finding problems may create better speech with the program by using the built-in word-finding tools, and also by playing back words or phrases they have recorded, which can stimulate new words.
+- People with word-finding problems may create better speech with the program by using the built-in word-finding support, and also by playing back words or phrases they have already recorded, which can stimulate new words.

 - People who make errors of word choice (or even those who produce paragrammatic speech) notice their errors more easily when they play them back; they can then fix the errors by recording new sound clips.